Raising of poultry — Strategic Scorecard

 -

-DT01Information Asymmetry & Verification Friction 2View DT01 attribute detailsVertical Integration as an Information Bridge.
+DT01Information Asymmetry & Verification Friction 2 solutions 2View DT01 attribute detailsVertical Integration as an Information Bridge.
 The high degree of vertical integration within the poultry industry has effectively bridged the silos between feed production, grow-out, and processing, leading to improved internal visibility.
 The primary challenge has shifted from internal data isolation to establishing standardized, interoperable data protocols between independent entities.

 - Metric: 90% of large integrated poultry firms now utilize centralized digital resource planning (ERP) systems to track flock history from hatchery to carcass.